ctyeong/OpticalFlows_HsAnts/README.md

 # Citation

-If you use this code or reference IO-GEN for your research, please cite our paper:
+If you use this dataset for your research, please cite our paper:

 ```
 @inproceedings{CPLP21,